Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Numerical Experiments

 \subsection{Experiment: Color Images}

 In this section, we compare different quaternionic algorithms in processing real images.
-The images used for testing are sourced from the Kodak dataset\footnote{https://www.kaggle.com/datasets/sherylmehta/kodak-dataset}, i.e. 4.1.04 ($256 \times 256$), 4.1.05 ($512 \times 512$) and 4.2.03 ($256 \times 256$).
+The images used for testing are sourced from \textbf{The USC-SIPI Image Database} \footnote{https://sipi.usc.edu/database/}, i.e. 4.1.04 ($256 \times 256$), 4.1.05 ($512 \times 512$) and 4.2.03 ($256 \times 256$).
 Ideally, the entire image would be considered as the signal for reconstruction.
 However, due to computational limitations present not only in quaternionic algorithms but also in real and complex algorithms, we adopt the conventional approach of segmenting each image into smaller blocks and treating each block as a separate signal $\bx$ to be reconstructed.

-Specifically, in the first experiment, i.e. Fig. \ref{QWFsvsQAFs}, we test the picture 4.1.04 in Kodak dataset as in \cite{chen_phase_2023}.
+Specifically, in the first experiment, i.e. Fig. \ref{QWFsvsQAFs}, we test the picture 4.1.04 in the database as in \cite{chen_phase_2023}.
 The picture is $256 \times 256$, we split this picture into $32 \times 32$ pieces, then each piece is a $8 \times 8$ block containing $64$ pixel which is the signal $\bx$ and its size $d = 64$.
 In the second experiment, i.e. Fig. \ref{PQRAFs}, the figure 4.1.05 of the size $512 \times 512$ is also tested.
 The figure is divided also into $32 \times 32$ pieces but with each block of $16 \times 16$ pixels.
 Therefore, in this experiment, the size of the signal $\bx$ is $d = 256$.

 For these experiments, we set the $n/d$ ratio to $9$ and fixed the total number of iterations to $T = 300$ for each algorithm.
 The outcomes are presented in Fig. \ref{QWFsvsQAFs}.
 The results in Fig. \ref{QWFsvsQAFs} clearly highlight the performance of each algorithm.
 In comparison with the original image, only the reconstruction by PQRAF (see Fig. \ref{PQRAF_re}) contains no defective blocks, indicating the robustness of this algorithm.
 PQPAF and PQRWF also perform well, with only a few defective blocks, reflecting the varying strengths of WF and AF.
 Conversely, PQWF and PQTAF exhibit relatively weaker performance, illustrating that different WF and AF algorithms have trade-offs in terms of convergence speed and overall effectiveness.